i3thuan5/multiple-databases-backup/README.md

 ### SCHEDULE

 This optional environment variable is the backup schedule for backup.
 The format is crontab syntax containing settings for minute, hour, day of the month, month of the year and day of the week respectively.
 If this vairable is blank, the script will backup once and exit.
-The default value is ''.
+The default value is blank.

 ### GPG_PUBLIC_KEY